smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

      * @param {PermissionElement[]} permissionElements - An array of PermissionElement that represents the RPC IDs and their parameters
      * @param {Number} groupType PermissionGroupType int value represents whether we need the listener to be called when there is any permissions change or only when all permissions become allowed
      * @param {function} listener - A function to be invoked upon permission change: function(Object<FunctionID, PermissionStatus>, PermissionGroupStatus)
      * @return {String} A UUID for the Permission Filter listener.
-It can be used to remove the listener later */ addListener (permissionElements, groupType, listener)
+It can be used to remove the listener later.
+     */
+    addListener (permissionElements, groupType, listener)